Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

    </td>
   </tr>
   <tr>
-   <td rowspan="3" >“Simple.
+   <td rowspan="3" >Simple.
 Straightforward.
 Clearly presents the info I wanted to get wind readings from my porch.
 It's a fave.
 One caveat re "easy to use" was difficulty seating the battery.
 Sent the first one back because three people tried to seat the battery, and none of us could figure it out.
 Thought something must have broken.
 When replacement had same problem, I kept at it until I finally worked it out.
 You actually have to pull the clip back toward you, insert the battery, then push the clip back into place.
-Simple enough, but goes against all my experience (and that of my friends).”
+Simple enough, but goes against all my experience (and that of my friends).
    </td>
    <td colspan="2" >The product is simple and easy to use for the user to manage. (explicit)
    </td>